m-wojcik/Quantum_wave/README.md

 4. FFTW3
 5. Gnuplot
 6. FFMPEG
+7. ImageMagick

 LAPACK, BLAS, and Gfortran can be downloaded from: https://netlib.org/lapack/

 FFTW3 can be downloaded from: http://fftw.org/download.html

 Gnuplot and FFMPEG can easily be downloaded via command prompt.

+ImageMagick can be downloaded from: https://imagemagick.org/script/download.php

 # Manual
 1. Copy files from the repository to a chosen location.